Sebastian-/JavaScript-Notes/Javascript/react.md

 const element = <h1>{title}</h1>;
 ```

-It is recommended to wrap multi-line JSX with parentheses to avoid errors due to automatic semicolon insertion.

 Like HTML, JSX elements can have attributes.
-Usually they mirror the same ones available in HTML, except their names are formatted in camelCase, rather than all lower case.
+Usually they mirror the same ones available in HTML, except their names are formatted in camelCase, rather than lower case.

 ```jsx
 const element = <div tabIndex="0"></div>;